ReviewETF Logo

 IVV — Pure S&P 500

 IVV tracks the S&P 500 — the 500 largest US companies by market capitalisation.
-It is the cheapest option at 0.04% MER and gives you concentrated exposure to the biggest names in global markets: Apple, Microsoft, Nvidia, Amazon, Meta.
+AUM is $13.80 billion as at May 2026, MER 0.04%.
+It gives you concentrated exposure to the biggest names in global markets: Apple, Microsoft, Nvidia, Amazon, Meta, Alphabet.

-The trade-off: you get zero exposure to Japan, Europe, the UK, Canada, or any other developed market.
+The trade-off: zero exposure to Japan, Europe, the UK, Canada, or any other developed market.
 You are making a 100% bet on the US.

 VGS — Developed World ex-Australia

-VGS is the go-to for investors who want international diversification without picking individual country ETFs.
-At 0.18% MER, it costs more than IVV or VTS, but it is the only one of the three that genuinely diversifies beyond the US.
+At 0.18% MER, VGS costs more than IVV or VTS, but it is the only one of the three that genuinely diversifies beyond the US.

 VTS — Total US Market